kyukyukyu/PyTo/README.md

-top
+PyTo
 ===

-TOP (Timetable Organizer written in Python) - A web application for organizing timetables
+PyTo - A web application made with Flask for organizing timetables